-In general, open enrollment for individual plans, whether they’re purchased on or off the exchange, runs for the six-week period from November 1 to December 15.
+In general, open enrollment for individual plans, whether they’re purchased on or off the exchange, runs for the 10-week period from November 1 to January 15 of the next year.
 Some states have longer open-enrollment schedules.

 - Change from Medicare Part A and Part B (also known as Original Medicare) to a Medicare Advantage (also called Medicare Part C) plan.

 - Change from Medicare Advantage plan back to Original Medicare.

 - Switch from one Medicare Advantage plan to another.

 - Make changes to your existing Medicare drug plan, including adding or dropping drug coverage.